LaunchCodeEducation/linux/content/file-permissions/walkthrough/chmod/index.md

 | 0 | 0 `- - -` : none |

-## Example
+## Examples

-Navitate to your desktop and create a new file called `chmod-example`
+Navigate to your desktop and create a new file called `chmod-example`

 Check the permissions of the newly created file: